-Aliens on assignment in the Philippines for a period of two years or more are generally considered as residents at the start of their assignment in the Philippines and remain as such until departure from the Philippines at the end of the assignment.
+Aliens on assignment in the Philippines for a period of more than 2 years are generally considered as residents at the start of their assignment in the Philippines and remain as such until departure from the Philippines at the end of the assignment.

-If the assignee arrives in the Philippines prior to his/her assignment, his/her actual days spent in the Philippines (that is, physical presence in the Philippines) will determine his/her residency/non-residency status, notwithstanding the start date of his/her Philippine assignment.
+If the assignee arrives in the Philippines prior to their assignment, their actual days spent in the Philippines (that is, physical presence in the Philippines) will determine their residency/non-residency status, notwithstanding the start date of their Philippine assignment.

 Are there any tax compliance requirements when leaving the Philippines?

-An alien who has acquired a resident status in the Philippines for tax purposes retains such tax status until he/she actually departs from the Philippines at the end of his/her assignment.
+An alien who has acquired a resident status in the Philippines for tax purposes retains such tax status until they actually depart from the Philippines at the end of their assignment.
 There are no special requirements to be observed for tax purposes on leaving the Philippines other than those described in the section above.

 What if the assignee comes back for a trip after residency has terminated?

-If the assignee comes back to the Philippines after his/her residency status in the Philippines has terminated, the determination of his/her new residency status will commence from the day the individual actually arrives in the country.
+If the assignee comes back to the Philippines after their residency status in the Philippines has terminated, the determination of their new residency status will commence from the day the individual actually arrives in the country/jurisdiction.

 Do the immigration authorities in the Philippines provide information to the local taxation authorities regarding when a person enters or leaves the Philippines?

-Do the taxation authorities in the Philippines adopt the economic employer approach to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in the Philippines adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in the Philippines considering the adoption of this interpretation of economic employer in the future?

-Yes, the economic employer approach is being adopted by tax authorities such that when there is a recharge to the Philippines entity, then the host entity is considered to be the economic employer and the employee cannot claim tax exemption, regardless of the duration of his/her stay in the Philippines.
+Yes, the economic employer approach is being adopted by tax authorities such that when there is a recharge of remuneration cost to the Philippine entity, then the host entity is considered to be the economic employer and the employee cannot claim tax exemption, regardless of the duration of their stay in the Philippines.

 Are there a de minimus number of days before the local taxation authorities will apply the economic employer approach?
-If yes, what is the de minimus number of days?2
+If yes, what is the de minimus number of days?

 None.
-Theoretically, the compensation charged to the local employer is taxable to the employee regardless of the number of days he/she is present in the Philippines during the fiscal year.
+Theoretically, the compensation charged to the local employer is taxable to the employee regardless of the number of days they are present in the Philippines during the fiscal year.

 Gross compensation income is defined as taxable income arising from an employer/employee relationship and includes the following: